 Although there are many livestock guardian dog breeds around, not all of them can be trusted with chickens.
 However, the Maremma sheepdog is one breed that’s born for the job.

-Maremma sheepdogs come from Tuscany and Lazio in Italy, where their name comes from.
+Maremma sheepdogs, named after the region in Italy where they originate, come from Tuscany and Lazio.
 These dogs are bred to guard poultry and frighten off predators such as foxes and badgers.

 Train Your Dog